mohanr/mohanr.github.io/_posts/2017-01-20-JoyOfOcaml2.md

 let _ = main ()
 ;;
 {% endhighlight %}

+I think I have a logical representation of the status of the cells in this game of life.
+Still I have to fire the game and look at the game visually.
+To be continued.
 ___
 [ 0  0  0  0  0 ] [ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ][ 0  0  0  0  0 ]